AsyncClyud/FlaBaxxit/README.md

 - Data validation(in registration and authorization)
 - Create article and modificate them
 - Customization of profile (a standard avatar change is in development)
-- Comments under the article(in development)
+- Comments under the article